Strawberry Shortbread Cookies

 - Powdered sugar: If you follow a vegan diet, be sure to use a vegan icing sugar, as not all powdered sugar is vegan.

 - Freeze-dried strawberries: This is what gives the cookies their strawberry flavor.
 This recipe will work fine with fresh strawberries, but the strawberry flavor will be very, very subtle.
-If don't have freeze dried strawberries, you can also add strawberry extract to the glaze for a stronger strawberry flavor.
+If don’t have freeze dried strawberries, you can also add strawberry extract to the glaze for a stronger strawberry flavor.
+I do not recommend using fresh strawberries.

 - Milk: the strawberry glaze calls for a little bit of milk, and you can use either regular milk or dairy free milk.